OzanYokuva/i-drank-the-wine-gdd/docs/01_GDD/main-gdd.md

 > — Buddha

 **Thematic Purpose:**
 Represents the roguelike nature of both gameplay and narrative.
-The cycle of evil, reaction, and effect repeats endlessly until its true nature is understood.
-Players experience this through repeated runs, each revealing more of the truth.
+The cycle of anger, reaction, and effect repeats endlessly until its true nature is understood.
+Players experience this through repeated runs, each revealing more truth.

+**Anger's Layers:**
+Anger → Frustration → Doubt → Self-awareness → New anger (cycle repeats until understood)

 **Narrative Application:**
 - The cycle of corruption perpetuates itself